What is the “Short Circuit/Overload Protection” function of the drivers and how can it be disabled?

 Then turn the power back ON and test your installation.

-In the case that the loads are calculated correctly, the procedure for disabling the protection is followed and there is still no power at the output of the driver, it is a sign for a short circuit further down the line of the installation.
+If there is still no power at the output of the driver, after calculating the correct loads and following the procedure for disabling protection, then it may be the sign of a short circuit further down the line of the installation.

 In order to double check this and ensure that the driver is not damaged, disconnect everything on the output part of the driver (any extra cables that are installed included) and repeat the procedure for disabling the short circuit protection.
 Then, once the 240V supply is back ON, test the output power of the driver.